danielbodnar/awesome-stars/README.md

 ## json

+- [omniti-labs/jsend](https://github.com/omniti-labs/jsend) - JSend is a specification for a simple, no-frills, JSON based format for application-level communication.
+- [blitz-js/superjson](https://github.com/blitz-js/superjson) - Safely serialize JavaScript expressions to a superset of JSON, which includes Dates, BigInts, and more.
 - [glideapps/quicktype-vscode](https://github.com/glideapps/quicktype-vscode) - VS Code extension to convert JSON to TypeScript, C#, Go, and many more
 - [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
 - [jonschlinkert/data-store](https://github.com/jonschlinkert/data-store) - Easily get, set and persist config data.
 Fast.
 Supports dot-notation in keys.
 No dependencies.